 One of the first questions a buyer will ask is whether or not your business is profitable.
-They will want you to show them the bottom line in your financials, including revenue, cash flow and profit and loss statements.
+They will want you to show them the bottom line in your financials, including revenue, cash flow, and profit and loss statements.
 Also, they will want to see a healthy multi-year trend of increasing revenue and a forecast for continued revenue growth.
-Providing documentation that business is steady and growing will likely make a positive impression.
+Providing documentation that the business is steady and growing will likely make a positive impression.

 Is your business uniquely positioned in the market?
 Buyers will be impressed if your business offers products or services that differentiate it from competitors.
-Smart, forward-thinking prospects will scrutinize your products and operational processes in order to assess your businesses ability to retain its position in the market.
+Smart, forward-thinking prospects will scrutinize your products and operational processes in order to assess your business’s ability to retain its position in the market.

-5. Is It Priced Right?
+5. Is the Business Priced Right?